-Hey Guys, I said I would do a post on my mental health journey.
-I had some previous stories published on my own website but it isn’t active anymore.
-For those who have only been following me for a short time; I hope this brings insight.
+Hey Guys, I said I would do a post on my mental health journey For the new readers who are unaware of my history I hope this brings insight.

-My first experience with a mental health crisis came after a bullying incident when I was eleven years old.
+My first experience with Mental Health was triggered by bullying at eleven years old.
 As a child I was highly anxious, I never stopped worrying and my lens on life had a constant blue hue of sadness.
 A message was written on my social media by one of the girls in my class.
 It said that I should kill myself.
-Because of this and my already very low self-esteem, I believed I owed it to her and the world to remove myself from it.
-It’s crazy now when I think that younger Katie believed she was doing the world a favor by committing suicide.
-My attempt was intervened and I was brought to see a counselor weekly for professional help.
-Over the next 3 years, I struggled with disordered eating, anxiety, and depression but I was managing.
+I already suffered from very low self-esteem, I believed I owed it to her and the world to remove myself from it.
+It’s breaks my heart knowing that younger Katie believed she was doing the world a favour by committing suicide.
+My attempt was interrupted and I was brought to see a counsellor weekly for professional help.
+Over the next 3 years, I struggled with disordered eating, anxiety, and severe depression.

 From there I was admitted to a child and adolescent psychiatric inpatient unit.
 I wasn’t even aware places like that existed.
 They did, and it really wasn’t that bad.
 No straight jackets and no white uniforms.
-A lot of young people went into the ward and got discharged to a much healthier and happier place.
+A lot of young people went into the ward and got discharged in a much healthier and happier place.
 That was nice to see.
-I saw young people admitted in the most hopeless of places.
-I watched them leave with a bright future in front of them.
 I don’t really know what happened to me.
 I kind of just got worse as the days went on.
 No matter what anyone said, it didn’t change me or my opinion.
 I didn’t like life, I didn’t like the people in life and I was adamant to leave it.
 I had a large collection of traumatic bullying incidents in my past and I relived them over and over again in the present.

 St. Andrews Healthcare